 - They are sent constantly in rapid succession while the app is open.

 The next step was to change some things in the app to see how the messages themselves changed.
-So I started taking some notes as I fiddled with knobs and buttons in the app (you can read the notes here – the information there is probably incorrect).
+So I started taking some notes as I fiddled with knobs and buttons in the app.
 Here is a summary of what I found:

 - 1st byte – Header: